dd32/td-gh-ex/readme.txt

 Adding a custom logo is very easy.
 Please use the following steps.

-Go to "Awaken Options" from the WordPress Dashboard or from the wordpress admin bar.
+Go to Customizer. ( Appearence > Customize )
-In the General Settings Tab Click on the “Upload” button which is under the Heading “Logo” Upload Your Logo and Click Select in the upload screen.
+Use the Site Identity Section to change site title, description or upload a logo.
-Click "Save Changes" button.
+Click "Save and Publish" button.

 2. Custom Main Menu